SarthakJariwala/seaborn-image/README.rst

 Seaborn-image is a seaborn like python **image** visualization and processing library based on matplotlib.

-The aim of seaborn-image is to provide a high-level API to **plot attractive images quickly** **and effectively**.
+The aim of seaborn-image is to provide a high-level API to **process and plot attractive images quickly** **and effectively**.